 There are few financial matters more vexing than your credit report.
 Even those who are financially astute and credit savvy can have difficulty sorting through reports and scores.
 Unfortunately, the stakes can be high for those who don't take the time to understand the contents of their report or why they're so important.
 So, what is really in a person's credit report?
 And, why should anyone care what is in it?

 What is a credit report?

 Let's start by explaining what your credit report really is.
 In simple terms, your credit report is an ongoing record of your cumulative payment history and financial behavior.
-The three credit reporting agencies, Equifax, Experian and TransUnion, all compile data submitted by your creditors and keep detailed records of bills that you pay and purchases made on credit.
+The three credit reporting agencies, Equifax, Experian and TransUnion, all compile data submitted by creditors and keep detailed records of bills paid and purchases made on credit.
 The agencies also keep a record of any time that you've applied for credit, and the industry refers to these as credit inquiries.
 In addition to keeping track of financial transactions and credit inquiries, the three agencies also typically keep a record of personal information gathered from applications you may have filled out.
 According to Equifax, your credit report may also contain public records such as liens, bankruptcies, and overdue child support.
 Information from your public record may stay on your report for as long as seven years.

 Why is your credit report important?

 Once your financial transactions and information have been collected, credit reporting agencies use the information in order to grade you based on your credit history.
 This ranking is commonly referred to as your credit score.
 Lenders then use this information to determine what level of risk they are taking if they grant you a loan, and this is where the contents of your credit report can begin to impact your life.
 Having negative information on your credit report can affect you in several ways.
 First, having bad credit can mean not qualifying for the best financing options or having to pay a higher interest rates or additional deposits.
 Depending on the severity of negativity on your report, you could even be denied a mortgage, car loan or personal loan altogether.